 The journey continues and the learning too.
 Madge shares her wealth of knowledge each week as she sells her potted plants at various local farmers markets.
 She and her sister Jane Abe also hold monthly classes atthe farm ona wide variety of topics, including, gardening, cooking with herbs and making medicine from the garden.

-This farm land and the herbs and plants Madge grows and sells are Certified Naturally Grown.
-This means no synthetic fertilizers, herbicides or pesticides are used.
-She says, "This is how we have cared for our little spot of earth and promise to continue.
-I tend the soil by mulching it with leaves and hay that turn into compost and continuously become food for the plants.
-The garden beds have beautiful fluffy soil and an abundance of very happy earthworms!
+This farm land and the herbs and plants Madge grows and sells are planted in organic soil, are 100% free of pesticides, fungicides & herbicides.
+This means no synthetic fertilizers, herbicides or pesticides are ever used.
+Madge says, "This is how we care for our little spot of earth and promise to continue."
+I mulch with leaves, hay and kitchen scraps that in time become the soil that continuously feed the plants.
+The soil in the garden beds is fluffy with an abundance of very happy earthworms and other soil organisms we can't see but know they are there!

 Mills Garden Herb Farm boasts a varied population